The Non-Dorset Walk

 - The miles walked will count as Dorset miles.
 Individual totals will increase see link here

-1. Do I have to camp?
-No, only if you want to (I will be camping with 3 children under 10!).
+- Do I have to camp?
+No, only if you want to

-3. Can I set up my own JustGiving page?
-Of course please see the guidance here.
+- Can I set up my own JustGiving page?
+Yes, you can set it to “support” the Malcolm Whales Foundation

-4. Do I have to walk 40 miles?
+- Do I have to walk 40 miles?
 No, walk more or less that’s your call.
 The target is 40.
-It would be not problem at all to walk 20 miles (as an example) spread across the week.
+It would not be a problem at all to walk 20 miles (as an example) spread across the week.